University of Regina, University of British Columbia, Columbia University

 Space Telescope Science Institute, University of Manitoba, Royal Institute of Technology, Cardiff University

-I enjoy solving problems by taking new and creative approaches to them.
+Favourite thing to do in my job I enjoy solving problems by taking new and creative approaches to them.

 My research makes use of high energy measurements of very dense objects known as compact objects.
 These include neutron stars and black holes.
 While neutron stars have about the same mass as our Sun, black holes can have the mass of a typical star, or they can be supermassive and be the same mass as a whole galaxy.

 Because they are so dense, they have extremely high gravity, and attract material toward them, which rotates about them in what is known as an accretion disc.
 The accretion disc is made up of very fast-moving and hot particles.
 Sometimes jets are also seen, and material moves along these jets, away from the central object, with very high energy.
 If we happen to be looking along a jet toward the object, we can see a lot of variation in the light and radiation we measure.
 From this variation, we can understand more about the black hole and how it affects the material near it.
 When we happen to be looking along the jet, the object is known as a blazar.